+Antioxidant support with abalone marine nutrients.
+Yes, that’s right!
 Abalone is a term that refers to a group of sea snails, marine gastropod molluscs, and other organisms from the Haliotidae family.
 These marine organisms are abundant in Omega-3 fatty acids that support our overall health and wellbeing.
-Abalone is highly nutritious, it is abundant in vitamins, and other nutrients we need to function properly.
-Regular intake of abalone supplies our body with potent antioxidants that protect our body from free radicals on a daily basis.

 What are Free Radicals?

 When the balance between free radicals and antioxidant defences is impaired, it leads to oxidative stress.
-Studies show that oxidative stress plays a role in many conditions including cancers, atherosclerosis, inflammatory conditions, and it speeds up the aging process.
+Studies show that oxidative stress plays a role in many conditions, including cancers, atherosclerosis, and inflammatory conditions, and it speeds up the aging process.
 This only emphasizes the need for antioxidants.

 What are Antioxidants?